Travel Tips · Genoa

 Want a Stress-Free Experience?

-If you prefer to enjoy Genoa without worrying about directions, tickets, and where to eat, I offer private experiences tailored to your pace and interests.
-I take care of all the logistics, share my favorite local spots, and help you create beautiful memories and photos along the way.
+If you prefer to enjoy Genoa with a local by your side, I offer private experiences tailored to your pace and interests.
+I share my favorite local spots, help you understand the city, and keep the day relaxed and easy.

 Or ask me anything on WhatsApp